Saturday, October 11, 2014

 Halloween has always been a holiday filled with mystery, magic and superstition.
 It began as a Celtic end-of-summer festival during which people felt especially close to deceased relatives and friends.
 They set places at the table and left treats on doorsteps for these friendly spirits.
 They also lit candles to help their loved ones find their way back to the spirit world.
 Today's Halloween ghosts are usually depicted as scarier, as are our customs and superstitions.

 And speaking of superstitions…have you ever wondered about where these strange beliefs came from?
-British author Harry Oliver has written a book titled Black Cats and Four-Leaf Clovers where he explores the origins of superstitions and old wives' tales from around the world.
+British author Harry Oliver wrote a book titled Black Cats and Four-Leaf Clovers where he explored the origins of superstitions and old wives' tales from around the world.
 Here are a few of his observations.

 Black Cats Bring Bad Luck: black cats have been linked to witchcraft through the centuries which is why many people think they're unlucky.
 If a cat crosses your path, it's considered unlucky.
 However, if a cat walks toward you, it's a good omen.